boxabirds/agent-tools/docs/logbook.md

 - Think about grammar version management strategy

 ### Session Summary
-Successfully created the initial implementation of agent-tools with:
+Successfully created the initial implementation of mcp-code-parser with:
 - Complete project structure and configuration
 - Base parser interface with extensible design
 - Tree-sitter parser with dynamic grammar loading